efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 ---

 # Introduction
+**This project was built on a Ubuntu 18.04.3 LTS VM w/ 4GB RAM and 2 cores.**

 This tutorial will show you how to build the latest (now as of writing) 5.5.5 kernel on the Beaglebone Black with a root filesystem that is less than 10MB which can be easily ported to other boards and IOT devices.
 The tutorial will consist of using crosstool-NG to build the toolchain, using Make to build the bootloader, kernel and device trees and lastly using Buildroot to compile the root filesystem.
 Building an embedded Linux distribution from scratch requires four main elements:

 1. Toolchain
 - A set of tools required to build and compile your source code that will be able to run on the target device.
 The tools include a compiler, a linker and various run-time libraries.
-I will be using a cross-compilation toolchain that will compile the code on my host machine (Ubuntu 18 VM) that then will run on the target (BeagleBone Black).
+I will be using a cross-compilation toolchain that will compile the code on my host (Ubuntu 18 VM) that then will run on the target (BeagleBone Black).

 2. Bootloader
 - This initializes the system and loads the kernel into memory.
 The ability to hand off control to the kernel is achieved through device trees, a data structure (hierarchical nodes which resembles a tree) that defines the hardware.